It’s good to be a kid in Central Oregon during the summer

 Tumalo Creek Kayak & Canoe Paddle Sport Adventure Camp (above picture)

-For kids who just can’t decide, Tumalo Creek offers a paddlesports adventure week, which includes a day of standup paddleboarding, kayaking, rafting, and learning to sail with Hobie Adventure Island trimarans on Elk Lake.
+For kids who just can’t decide, Tumalo Creek offers a paddlesports adventure week, which includes a day of standup paddleboarding, kayaking, rafting, and kayak sailing.
 Your child will learn about cooperation and team building in an active and engaged environment, while gaining a greater appreciation for Central Oregon waterways.
-The four-day camps start July 8 and run through Aug.
-22.
+To learn more or to register your youngster for one of the four-day camps click here.

 Free Spirit Yoga + Fitness + Play

-Kids (age 6-12) will have a blast playing in Free Spirit’s incredible ninja warrior gym this summer.
-Climb their bouldering walls, run the obstacle course, slide down into the foam pit and make it up the warped wall!
+Kids (age 4-12) will have a blast playing in Free Spirit’s incredible ninja warrior or yoga camps this summer.
+Their week-long, half-day camps are the perfect opportunity for your kids to meet other Ninja Warrior enthusiasts, build important movement skills, and have a ton of fun.
+Kiddos can climb their bouldering walls, run the obstacle course, slide down into the foam pit and make it up the warped wall!
 Plus, campers will be getting outside every day on the grassy areas around the Old Mill District!

 Bend Forest School

 Bend Forest School has a goal of bringing innate “natural wildness” back into the lives of our young children.
 Inspired by the European model of Waldkindergartens – all outside, all weather, early childhood programs – Bend Forest School has created an inclusive nature immersion early childhood program that provides children with the opportunity for adult supported uninterrupted and unstructured play time in nature.
-For children ages 3-5, the Bend Forest School’s summer session runs from June 18 to July 31.
+For children ages 3-5, the Bend Forest School’s summer session typically starts at the end of June.

 Bend Endurance Academy